-Returning from our 2020 list, the 2021 Suzuki GSX250R is a superb bike for those wanting to start out their riding careers on a street-friendly, decent powered, and new-rider-friendly sportbike.
-Featuring one of the smallest parallel-twin engines on the market at 248cc’s, it will still develop 24 HP and is geared to get you moving at a decent clip.
+Returning from last year’s list, the 2021 Suzuki GSX250R is a superb bike for those who want to start their riding careers on a street-capable and rider-friendly sport bike with decent power.
+Featuring one of the smallest parallel-twin engines on the market (only 248cc), it will still develop 24 HP and is geared to get you moving at a fair clip.

-Kawasaki has had a string of great small-displacement bikes in the past, however it seems that their main street offerings are moving decidedly to larger engines.
-Then you look at their dual-sport offerings, and can’t help but grin at the choices presented.
+Kawasaki has had a string of great small-displacement bikes in the past, but it seems that their main street offerings are moving towards larger engines.
+Then you look at their dual-sport offerings and can’t help but grin at the choices presented.

-This may not seem like much, but both bikes are extremely light at just about 300 lbs.
-This means the power-to-weight ratio of over 10 HP per 100 lbs will have that silly grin of fun plastered all over your face in no time flat.
+Both bikes are also extremely light, at just about 300 lbs each.
+This means the power-to-weight ratio (over 10 HP per 100 lbs!) will put a silly grin all over your face in no time flat.

 6: 2021 Honda CRF300L Rally

-If one were to ask what one of the best small-displacement dual sports to ever exist was, it would be a real toss-up between the superb Honda Rally models and competitors.
-New for 2021 is the 300cc variation of the dual-sport Rally model, with a 286cc liquid-cooled, four-stroke single thumper.
+If one were to ask what one of the best small-displacement dual sports to ever exist was, it would be a real toss-up between the superb Honda Rally models and an extremely thin field of competitors.
+2021’s 300cc variation of the dual-sport Rally model is still the best Honda in this category for our money, with a 286cc liquid-cooled, four-stroke single thumper.

-That thumper develops 27 HP and 20 lb-ft of torque, giving the lightweight CRF300L Rally enough power to have a ton of fun, but not outright throw the rider off a bucking bronco of a motorcycle.
-It is also designed with the exhaust shielded and tucked up under the tail and subframe of the bike, allowing for owners to fit the optional pannier lockers and top box to the rear without worrying about clearance.
+That thumper develops 27 HP and 20 lb-ft of torque.
+As a result, the lightweight CRF300L Rally has enough power for you to have tons of fun, but not enough to outright throw you off like a bucking bronco if you make a minor error.
+It is also designed with the exhaust shielded and tucked up under the tail and subframe of the bike, allowing for owners to fit optional pannier lockers and a top box to the rear without worrying about clearance.

-Based on the massive success of the previous CRF250L Rally, the CRF300L Rally is almost guaranteed to be the rally dual-sport adventure bike of choice for many years to come.
+Based on the massive success of the previous CRF250L Rally, the CRF300L Rally is almost guaranteed to remain the rally dual-sport adventure bike of choice for many years to come.

-If the Suzuki GSX250R in 8th place was the gateway drug, the 2021 Yamaha YZF-R3 is the full-blown experience.
-It is the only small-displacement sportbike that can quite literally be called a supersport lite, because its DNA, its power, and its handling are distilled down from the now discontinued R6 and the glorious R1.
+If the Suzuki GSX250R was the gateway drug, the 2022 Yamaha YZF-R3 is guaranteed to keep you hooked.
+It’s the only small-displacement sport bike we know of that can literally be called a supersport lite—because its DNA, power, and handling are handed down from the now discontinued R6 and the glorious R1.

-Powered by a 320cc parallel-twin, the engine is made of lightweight aluminum with specifically designed internals to give it an incredible 50 HP, double that of most sportbikes in this displacement class.
-The bike itself is slung low and tight, with the seat almost in line with the clip-on handlebars, and it just screams aggressiveness from the first moment you lay eyes on it.
+Powered by a 320cc parallel-twin, the engine is made of lightweight aluminum with specifically-designed internals that give it an incredible 50 HP—double that of most sport bikes in this displacement class.
+The bike itself is slung low and tight, with the seat almost in line with its clip-on handlebars, and it just screams “aggressive” from the first moment you lay eyes on it.

-While it is an entry-level bike, we recommend this bike to the more mature new rider, and we’re not meaning in age.
-This is not something to be hopped on and taken to full speed on the first ride.
-It needs to be respected because this little rocket is meant to teach you how to go fast on a track, how a bike feels carving a perfect apex, how powerful the brakes are at the end of a straight… it’s a supersport lite.
+While it is an entry-level bike, we recommend the YZF-R3 for new riders who have had some experience on other bikes first.
+This is not a machine to be hopped on and taken to full speed on the first ride.
+It needs to be respected, because this little rocket is meant to teach you how to go fast on a track; how a bike feels carving a perfect apex; how powerful the brakes are at the end of a straight.
+It’s a supersport lite, after all.

 4: 2022 Honda GROM

-Although listed as a 2022 model, the newly revamped GROM will go on sale nearer to the summer of 2021.
-Coming with the new GROM is the addition of an extra gear, making it a five-speed, and its 124cc single now pushes out 10 HP and 8 lb-ft of torque due to being redesigned to be Euro5 compliant.
+Although listed as a 2022 model, the newly revamped GROM went on sale in the summer of 2021.
+It came with an extra gear (making it a five-speed), and its 124cc single suddenly pushed out 10 HP and 8 lb-ft of torque (having been redesigned to be Euro5 compliant).

-Much like most things Honda in recent years, the primary design focus was not as much practicality as much as it was having a reliable little smile-inducing toy that could still hit 50 MPH.
+Like most other things Honda in recent years, the primary design focus here was not so much practicality as it was having a reliable little smile-inducing toy that could still hit 50 MPH.
 Going downhill.
 With a mild tailwind.

-The 2021 Yamaha V-Star 250 is the perfect starter bike for the lighter rider that wants to get into the more laid-back long-distance cruiser but doesn’t have the finances to get into the introductory Indian or Harley-Davidson models.
-It is also much more relaxed than the next bike on this list, a sport cruiser in beginner’s clothing.
+The 2022 Yamaha V-Star 250 is the perfect starter bike for lighter riders who want to get into more laid-back long-distance cruisers but don’t have the finances to buy an entry-level Indian or Harley-Davidson.
+It’s also much more relaxed than the next bike on this list, which is essentially a sport cruiser in beginner’s clothing.

-The V-Star gets its name from the tiny 249cc, 60-degree, air-cooled V-twin that sits in the mostly steel alloy frame.
-With a gutsy 15 lb-ft of torque, it is more than enough power to get this five-speed little beast chugging down the road quite nicely.
+The V-Star gets its name from the tiny 249cc 60˚ air-cooled V-twin that sits in its mostly steel alloy frame.
+With a gutsy 15 lb-ft of torque, it has more than enough power to get this little five-speed beast chugging down the road quite nicely.

-Placing 4th in our 2020 list, the Honda Rebel 300 has shifted up to 2nd because of one simple change to the bike itself.
-While the 2020 and 2021 models are essentially 99% the same bike, the engine management has been reworked to follow Euro5 emissions regulations.
+Placing 4th in our 2020 list, the Honda Rebel 300 has since shifted up to 2nd place because of one simple change to the bike itself: for the 2021 model, the engine management was reworked to follow Euro5 emissions regulations.

-So why does this move the bike to 2nd place?
-As part of that reworking, the spark has been advanced slightly, the intake is more free to breathe, and the exhaust has had better cats and less restriction.
-This gives the Rebel 300 a nicer induction sound, a great exhaust sound from the 286cc single, and better fuel efficiency, up to 80 MPG with a 2.9-gallon tank.
+Why did that move the bike to 2nd place?
+The spark was advanced slightly, leaving the intake more free to breathe, while the exhaust got better cats and less restriction.
+This gave the 2021 Rebel 300 a nicer induction sound, a great exhaust tone from the 286cc single, and better fuel efficiency—up to 80 MPG with a 2.9-gallon tank.

 1: 2021 Honda Trail 125

-As one of the most anticipated small bikes since, well, ever, the 2021 Honda Trail 125 could not be placed anywhere else other than first.
-This list is mostly Honda-dominated as it is, mostly because Honda does the fun-and-small bike concept extremely well.
-The previous generation of the Trail, the CT110, slowly disappeared in the 1970s, and many have been pining for the return of the tiny adventure bike.
+As one of the most anticipated small bikes since, well, ever, the Honda Trail 125 could not be placed anywhere else other than first.
+This list is already mostly Honda-dominated, mostly because Honda does the fun-and-small bike concept extremely well.
+The previous generation of the Trail—the CT110—slowly disappeared in the 1970s, and many have been pining for the return of the tiny adventure bike.

-For a mini-bike, it has a massive 1.4-gallon fuel tank, with an estimated fuel efficiency of about 100 MPG.
-That will get you down the trail to the campsite for a night of roughing it, and then back up the trail on one tank of gas.
-And since it has a built-in luggage rack, you could strap a couple of jerry cans on there, take a backpack to carry the important luggage, and have an entire weekend of fun in the wild!
+For a mini-bike, it also has a massive 1.4-gallon fuel tank, with an estimated fuel efficiency of about 100 MPG.
+That will get you down the trail to the campsite for a night of roughing it, and then back up again on a single tank of gas.
+And since it has a built-in luggage rack, you could strap a couple of jerry cans on there, take a backpack to carry your important items, and have an entire weekend of fun in the wild!